 How does the Beats Solo3 Wireless sound?

-The Beats Solo3 Wireless has a less emphatic bass response than other Beats products.
+The Beats Solo3 Wireless has a less emphatic bass response than other Beats products — but given the history here that’s not saying a lot.
 Yes, low notes are amplified over mids and treble, but not so much so as to completely degrade audio quality.
-The relatively gentle bass emphasis can’t make up for the fact that the dynamic drivers under-emphasize treble frequencies quite a bit.
+The relatively gentle bass emphasis can’t make up for the fact that the dynamic drivers appear to under-emphasize treble frequencies quite a bit if you can’t get a good fit.
 This can make it hard to hear the nuances of an, especially during a cacophonous musical section (e.g., the bridge in any Dave Matthews Band song).
-If you like hip-hop and pop, this is the sound signature for you.
-It won’t be winning any awards from us, but will please a large portion of general consumers.
+If you like hip-hop and pop, this is the sound for you.

 Yes, if you own an Apple device, you can listen to Spatial Audio on the Beats Solo3 Wireless.
 Keep in mind you’ll only hear Spatial Audio on content mixed for Dolby Atmos or other spatialization software, so this feature works best for users who subscribe to Apple Music.

-Midrange clarity takes a small hit due to bass emphasis; Generator ^ Second Floor by Freelance Whales really showcases this issue when the consistent drum kicks come in about 40 seconds into the song.
+Midrange clarity fairly poor; Generator ^ Second Floor by Freelance Whales really showcases this issue when the consistent drum kicks come in about 40 seconds into the song.
 Other parts of the song become hard to hear as the bass kicks start and the banjo all but disappears.
 Even the vocals are hard to hear until the bass kicks drop out of the song.

 The upside of the quiet treble is that listeners are less likely to suffer from “listening fatigue” due to loud, high-pitched frequency reproduction.
 The finger-pick scratches in Naked As We Came by Iron & Wine can lend a nice live feel to the song but often make me feel uncomfortable through other consumer headsets.
 Yet, the “scrape” sound is barely noticeable with the Solo3 Wireless.